 Obsolete skills

 After having Outlook completely "forget" to update a couple of my feed subscriptions I decided it was time to go back to RSS Bandit.
 Once installed I found that RSS Bandit had added a few feeds that I had long discarded.
-Of course, Robert Scoble was one of the reentrants.
-On of the first blog entries I came across was titled "Obsolete skills".

 Francine Hardaway is here and we're talking about obsolete skills.
 Things we used to know that no longer are very useful to us.
 Here's some we came up with.
 How many can you come up with?

-1. Dialing a rotary phone.
+1. Dialing a rotary phone

-2. Putting a needle on a vinyl record.
+2. Putting a needle on a vinyl record

-3. Changing tracks on an eight-track tape.
+3. Changing tracks on an eight-track tape

-4. Shorthand.
+4. Shorthand

-5. Using a slide rule.
+5. Using a slide rule

 That brought back a thought I had a while ago.
 It seem like the world of programming is moving beyond "native code" (C/C++).
 The thought was cemented when I was a part of interview loops where candidates that could not write C or C++ code were hired.
 Inside Microsoft "managed code" (VB but mostly C#) is taking over.